 The estate tax is often misunderstood.
 When a person dies, the estate potentially can face both federal and state estate tax.
 This is in addition to any income tax the decedent taxpayer owed and if their estate generates income during the time of probate, say from rental or interest income.

 There are significant exemptions for the federal estate tax, which often changes.
 Pennsylvania does not have an estate tax.
 Instead, Pennsylvania levies an inheritance tax.
 Unlike the federal estate tax, it is not charged against the entire estate; beneficiaries receive exemptions and the percentage of tax depends on which of the four classes of taxation that the beneficiaries belong.

-I understand that this sounds complex.
-But I can help.
-I’m John A. Cochran, and I’m an experienced tax lawyer and a CPA.
-I can assist you with these complex tax issues, both from a planning perspective, setting up accounts or trusts that can reduce the likelihood of owing any federal estate tax or Pennsylvania inheritance tax and, if you are involved in an estate administration, I can assist with calculating the estate’s various tax liabilities and ensuring all work on the filings is accurate and timely.
+We understand that this sounds complex.
+But we are your source of help.
+John A. Cochran, is an experienced tax lawyer and a CPA.
+He assists you with these complex tax issues.
+We’ll help both from a planning perspective, setting up accounts or trusts that can reduce the likelihood of owing any federal estate tax, or with Pennsylvania inheritance tax.
+If you are involved in an estate administration, we’ll assist with calculating the estate’s various tax liabilities and ensuring all work on the filings is accurate and timely.

 Deadlines Are Short

 There are short time deadlines for filing an inheritance tax return, and there is a discount for early filing.
 Unfortunately, interest is charged for late filings.
 If you are an out-of-state resident and own real estate or tangible personal property, you may also be subject to this tax.